ArnoldDP/OStim-Community-Modlist/README.md

  * Audio

-Since every pair of ears and set of headphones is different so audio balance does not come preconfigued.
-You should change this to your liking
+Since every pair of ears and set of headphones is different, audio balance does not come preconfigued.
+You should configure this for yourself.

  * Display

 This does come preconfigured.
-I dont recommend changing it, but if you think your system can handle it you should probably use BethINI to edit this instead of the Skyrim Launcher or in game settings.
+I dont recommend changing it, but if you think your system can handle it, you should probably use BethINI to edit this instead of the Skyrim Launcher or in game settings.

  * Hotkeys and non-vanilla controls